The Guardian Life Insurance Company of America: History

 Guardian founder Hugo Wesendonck, a German civil rights lawyer, participated in the 1848-49 revolution and helped draft a constitution for a united Germany.
 Accused of treason, he fled post-revolution Europe and landed in the U.S. With start-up funds from fellow German refugees, he opened Germania Life Insurance Company in 1860 on Wall Street in Manhattan, to cover the growing number of German immigrants arriving on American shores.
 Two years later, he opened a branch in San Francisco, and later across the country, reaching territories such as Colorado, New Mexico, North Dakota, and South Dakota.

-In 1868, Germania became the first U.S. insurance company to start an agency in Europe.
-By the early 20th century, almost half its business was outside North America, until the pressures of World War I forced it to stop its business in Europe.